Neeko-iko/NullpoMino-Addon-Manager/Readme.txt

 how to use this:

-Put your NullpoMino directory on the first line of "Directories.txt" (default is already there incase you haven't moved it) if you have your add-ons somewhere else dump the directory to that on the second line (leave blank if you're going to dump them in the same folder)

 adding folders to folders:
 When creating a new folder for an Add-On, remember to make the title of the folder all caps and to not have any other folders inside of the ones you create.